nsrau/azure-docs.it-it/articles/service-fabric/service-fabric-technical-overview.md

 <properties
-   pageTitle="Panoramica della terminologia di Service Fabric | Microsoft Azure" description="Panoramica della terminologia di Service Fabric.
-Illustra i concetti chiave relativi alla terminologia e i termini usati nel resto della documentazione." services="service-fabric" documentationCenter=".net" authors="rwike77"
+   pageTitle="Service Fabric terminology overview | Microsoft Azure" description="A terminology overview of Service Fabric.
+Discusses key terminology concepts and terms used in the rest of the documentation." services="service-fabric" documentationCenter=".net" authors="rwike77"